altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

 - Rename and delete tag from tag list.
+   - Get current value from input when renaming
+   - After renaming, tag should be renamed in tag list (probably a key issue)
+   - Remove edit & delete buttons after any operation

 - Hide pivs that are organized in Local
 - Redesign Phone view using Today/This Week/This Month/...